The Herbie developers are excited to announce

 User errors and Herbie crashes now look different in

-loops, and a few crashes in exceptional circumstances.
+a few crashes in exceptional circumstances.

 Herbie’s HTML output now uses the Racket XML library,